 To safeguard the natural fertility of a land, “organic farmers” use organic material and, resorting to appropriate agricultural techniques, do not exploit it intensively.

-In the area that is intended to be promoted, defined by the province of Frosinone and the upper Caserta area, there are numerous companies that market typical natural products processed by scrupulously following the indications provided by stringent legal regulations and by agents who periodically carry out accurate company checks.
+In the area to be promoted, defined by the province of Frosinone and the upper Caserta area, there are numerous companies that place typical natural products on the market, which are processed by scrupulously following the indications provided by the stringent legal regulations and by agents who periodically carry out accurate company checks.

-Cheeses, vegetables, food creams, fruit juices, wine … are just some of the many products that can be explored by visiting this portal which is constantly updated to provide consumers and authorized retailers with complete and clear information on the certified origin of the typical products offered. .
+Cheeses, vegetables, creams, fruit juices, wine … these are just some of the many products that can be explored by visiting the tipika.it portal which is constantly updated to provide consumers and authorized retailers with complete and clear information on the certified origin of the products. typical products offered.